micdoh/XLRON/docs/index.md

 ---
 ## Related work

-The gym-style environments follow the example set in [Gymnax](https://github.com/RobertTLange/gymnax), a project by Robert Lange.
+The gym-style environments follow the example set in [Gymnax](https://github.com/RobertTLange/gymnax)

-The PPO implementation in this project derives from the excellent [PureJaxRL](https://github.com/luchris429/purejaxrl) by Chris Lu.
+The PPO implementation in this project derives from the excellent [PureJaxRL](https://github.com/luchris429/purejaxrl)

 ___